-A-B. Multiplexed analysis of immune related transcripts upon LOUP knockdown.
-A. Transcripts of 580 immune genes were measured in RNA from a non-targeting control and 2 of the sgRNA LOUP Knockdowns at baseline and after 6 hours of LPS stimulation.
+A-C. Multiplexed analysis of immune related transcripts upon LOUP knockdown.
+A-B. Transcripts of 580 immune genes were measured in RNA from a non-targeting control and 2 of the sgRNA LOUP Knockdowns at baseline and after 6 hours of LPS stimulation.
 Each sample was measured in duplicate.
 All transcript counts were normalized to 6 housekeeping genes then both knockdowns and duplicate measurements were averaged.
 All genes were plotted regardless of p-value.
-B. Heat map representing fold change of knockdowns vs non-targeting control at baseline for NFkB pathway genes significantly up-regulated in transcript analysis (A) (p-values<0.05).
-C. Multiplexed ELISA analysis of cytokines upon LOUP knockdown.
+C..
+Heat map representing fold change of knockdowns vs non-targeting control at baseline for NFkB pathway genes significantly up-regulated in transcript analysis (A) (p-values<0.05).
+D. Multiplexed ELISA analysis of cytokines upon LOUP knockdown.
 ELISA was performed on the supernatant from three non-targeting controls and all three LOUP knockdowns after 24 h LPS treatment.
 All bars represent an average of all three non-targeting (NT) or an average of all three knockdowns with standard deviation.
 All differences observed between NT and knockdowns for each cytokine are significant (p-values<0.05).
-D. Knockdown of SPI1.
+E. Knockdown of SPI1.
 Western blot analysis of SPI11 in WT THP1 cells transfected with a SPI1 targeting siRNA (siSPI1) compared to a control non-targeting siRNA (siCy3).
 Samples were collected at baseline (0) and after 6 and 24 hours of LPS treatment.
 Quantitative values indicate densitometry ratios of SPI1:Actin.
 Blot is representative of 3 separate experiments.
-E. Effect of SPI1 knockdown on IL8.
+F. Effect of SPI1 knockdown on IL8.
 IL8 ELISA was performed on supernatant from control and LOUP siRNA THP1s treated with LPS for 24 hours.
 Bars represent an average of two separate experiments each measured in triplicate with standard deviation (p-value<0.0005).

 Figure 4- LOUP encodes a SEP that can regulate NFkB target genes.

 A. Cellular localization of LOUP in THP1s.
 Nuclear/cytoplasmic fractionation of WT THP1 cells after 6 hours of LPS stimulation.
 Data is from a single experiment with propagated error calculated for triplicate measurements.
 B. LOUP sORF translation.
-Annotations of two LOUP isoforms and of three small open reading frames (sORFs) predicted for LOUP gleaned from Ribo-seq tracks generated from THP1s, differentiated THP1s and primary macrophages.
+Annotations of two LOUP isoforms and of three short open reading frames (sORFs) predicted for LOUP gleaned from Ribo-seq tracks generated from THP1s, differentiated THP1s and primary macrophages.
 Also included are tracks for short read RNA-seq from THP1s and long read RNA-seq (R2C2) from primary macrophages.
 C. Cas9 targeting of sORFs.
 LOUP isoforms showing the use of two transcription start sites and the translation initiation positions of sORFs, followed by depiction of sgRNAs targeting sORFs with CRISPR-Cas9. sgRNAs 1-3 correspond to panel F. D. Conservation of sORFs.
-Human sORF sequences were aligned to genome assemblies of other primates with Blat.
-Alignments were then translated.
+Human sORF sequences were aligned to genome assemblies of other primates with Blat, then sequences were translated.
 E. Expression of LOUP ORF-GFP.
 Flow cytometry measuring GFP expression in LOUP knockdown THP1s transfected with sORF-GFP fusion constructs.
 F. sORF regulation of inflammatory genes.
 Two of the top most upregulated genes in the LOUP CRISPRi knockdowns were measured in LOUP Cas9 sORF targeted cells.
 Expression of IKBKE and NFKBIZ were measured at baseline by qPCR in each of 3 Cas9 cell lines (sgRNA_1, sgRNA_2, sgRNA_3) along with a non-targeting control (sgRNA_NT) (ns = not significant, * = p-value<0.05, ** = p-value<0.001).

 Tables 1 and 2- Description of top hits from NFkB and PMA screen.